 Your gift of $600 or more to the Botany Garden allows you to receive a Commemorative Tile.
 Please make out your check to:

 University of Wisconsin Foundation

 1848 University Avenue

 “Botany Commemorative Tile”

-Five lines of text with 16 characters per line are allowed.
+Up to 8 lines of text with up to 18 characters including spaces per line are allowed.
 Please provide your inscription on a typed or neatly printed page, along with your contact information in case we have questions.